Whether you’re stuck inside or working from home doing something vitally important to keep our city going, yoga could be the answer.

 Paper Dress Yoga

 Variety is the spice of life at Yoga Loft, the Queen’s Park studio ordinarily offering a choice of Hatha, Ashtanga, vinyasa, and Iyengar, as well as beginners’ courses.
-During Lockdown 2, you can stream from the studio or from teachers’ own homes from £8 per class.
+During Lockdown 2, you can stream from the studio or teachers’ own homes for £8 per class.